Myanmar

 Early civilisations in the area included the Tibeto-Burman-speaking Pyu city-states in Upper Myanmar and the Mon kingdoms in Lower Myanmar.
 In the 9th century, the Bamar people entered the upper Irrawaddy valley, and following the establishment of the Pagan Kingdom in the 1050s, the Burmese language and culture and Theravada Buddhism slowly became dominant in the country.
 The Pagan Kingdom fell to Mongol invasions, and several warring states emerged.
 In the 16th century, reunified by the Taungoo dynasty, the country became the largest empire in the history of Southeast Asia for a short period.
 The early 19th-century Konbaung dynasty ruled over an area that included modern Myanmar and briefly controlled Assam, the Lushai Hills, and Manipur as well.
 The British East India Company seized control of the administration of Myanmar after three Anglo-Burmese Wars in the 19th century, and the country became a British colony.
 After a brief Japanese occupation, Myanmar was reconquered by the Allies.
-On 4 January 1948, Myanmar declared independence under the terms of the Burma Independence Act 1947.
+In 1948, Myanmar declared independence under the terms of the Burma Independence Act 1947.

-Myanmar's post-independence history has been checkered by continuing unrest and conflict to this day.
-The coup d'état in 1962 resulted in a military dictatorship under the Burma Socialist Programme Party.
-On 8 August 1988, the 8888 Uprising then resulted in a nominal transition to a multi-party system two years later, but the country's post-uprising military council refused to cede power, and has continued to rule the country through to the present.
-The country remains riven by ethnic strife among its myriad ethnic groups and has one of the world's longest-running ongoing civil wars.
-The United Nations and several other organisations have reported consistent and systemic human rights violations in the country.
-In 2011, the military junta was officially dissolved following a 2010 general election, and a nominally civilian government was installed.
-Aung San Suu Kyi and political prisoners were released and the 2015 Myanmar general election was held, leading to improved foreign relations and eased economic sanctions, although the country's treatment of its ethnic minorities, particularly in connection with the Rohingya conflict, continued to be a source of international tension and consternation.
-Following the 2020 Myanmar general election, in which Aung San Suu Kyi's party won a clear majority in both houses, the Burmese military (Tatmadaw) again seized power in a coup d'état.
-The coup, which was widely condemned by the international community, led to continuous ongoing widespread protests in Myanmar and has been marked by violent political repression by the military, as well as a larger outbreak of the civil war.
-The military also arrested Aung San Suu Kyi in order to remove her from public life, and charged her with crimes ranging from corruption to violation of COVID-19 protocols; all of the charges against her are "politically motivated" according to independent observers.
+Myanmar's post-independence history has been checkered by continuous unrest and conflict.
+A coup d'état in 1962 resulted in a military dictatorship under the Burma Socialist Programme Party.
+The 8888 Uprising in 1988 resulted in a transition to a multi-party system two years later, but the country's post-uprising military junta, led by members of the Tatmadaw, refused to cede power and continued to rule the country directly until 2011, when the junta was officially dissolved following the 2010 general election.
+A nominally civilian government was installed, and longtime political prisoners like Aung San Suu Kyi were released, but the military retained power over key government operations.
+The 2015 general election led to a transition of power to the National League for Democracy, although the country's treatment of its ethnic minorities, particularly the Rohingya genocide, continued to be a source of international tension.
+Following the 2020 general election, in which the NLD won a clear majority in both houses, the Tatmadaw again seized power in the 2021 coup d'état.
+The coup led to widespread protests and marked the outbreak of an ongoing civil war.